-The A Brush with Kindness program is designed to revitalize the appearance of the neighborhood through exterior fixes like painting and brush/trash removal.
+The A Brush with Kindness program is designed to revitalize the appearance of a neighborhood through exterior fixes such as painting and brush/trash removal.

 Our Critical Home Repair program includes work that extends the life of a house and increases safety, accessibility, or quality of life for the homeowner.

 Review the application to become a partner family with Habitat for Humanity.
 If you feel you may qualify, you can start collecting the required documents for your application.
-You can either print a copy from our website or pick one up at the office, 307 S Main St, Ellensburg.
+You can either print a copy from our website or pick one up at the office: 307 S Main St, Ellensburg, WA 98926.

 We typically hold 1-2 orientation meetings a year prior to making a family selection.
 All interested applicants will be notified and must attend in order to have a complete application.
 This orientation will provide applicants an overview of Habitat for Humanity, give you details on the application process, and a provide final application check to ensure completion.